Program spotlight: Balkan, Eurasian and Central European Studies

 2. Flexible curriculum

-You will have large flexibility to adapt the curriculum to your specific needs and interests.
-The core compulsory courses focus on methods, languages, academic writing, and on the main political and societal development of the region, while the elective courses allow you to build your own personal academic and professional profile that helps you find an appropriate job in future.
+You will have a high degree of flexibility to adapt the curriculum to your specific needs and interests.
+Core compulsory courses focus on methods, languages, academic writing, and the main political and societal developments of the region, while elective courses allow you to shape your own academic and professional profile.
+Throughout your studies, you will benefit from small seminar groups and an individualized approach.

 What would it be like to study Area Studies without spending some time in the chosen region?
 As a BECES student, you can take advantage of a wide range of student mobility opportunities.
 The international activities available to you will include study periods abroad lasting one semester or a whole academic year, practical placements, summer schools, and research trips abroad.

-After the completion of BECES, you can become a highly skilled employee in the civil service or diplomacy, in NGOs or international institutions as well as in private companies or mass media.
+After the completion of BECES, you will be equipped to pursue a career in the civil service or diplomacy, in NGOs or international institutions as well as in private companies or media.
 You will also be well prepared for a variety of academic pursuits and will possess a wide range of knowledge and skills required in various social science fields.

 Become a BECES student and: